AlineQuadros/blog/_posts/2018-10-11-analysis-crab-heartbeat-with-LOESS.md

 LOESS (aka local regression) is an ideal tool for the analysis of physiological signals, and can be used on the raw data for curve smoothing and peak detection.

 Scientists worldwide have been recording and analyzing the heartbeats of all animals you can think of.
 From the largest to the tiniest ones.
-That's because, in the same way your doctor can learn a lot from your health by monitoring your heart frequency, scientists can learn a lot about the physiology of animal too.
+In this way, scientists learn a lot about the physiology of animals, in the same way doctors learn a lot about your health by monitoring your heart frequency.

-A couple years ago I collaborated on a project where scientists wanted to see how *mangrove crabs* were being affected by global warming.
-They used a system that records the heartbeats by an infra-red sensor attached to the crabs’ carapace connected to an oscilloscope. ) to get the crab's heartbeats by attaching small sensors to the crabs' back (_fun fact_ the crab's heart is not located on its "chest" but rather on its "back").
+A couple years ago I collaborated on a project where scientists were interested in how *mangrove crabs* were being affected by global warming.
+They used a system that records the heartbeats by an infra-red sensor attached to the crabs’ carapace and it's connected to an oscilloscope (_fun fact_ the crab's heart is not located on its "chest" but rather on its "back").
 The crabs were then confined to a space where one or more environmental features were being manipulated.
 In this case, it was the water temperature.
 The experiment can be repeated with diferent individuals, different species, under diferent conditions, depending on the *research question*.

 <img src='/blog/assets/images/signal1.png'>

 > Heart frequency is one of the most important physiological parameters of animals.
-Through the analysis of heartbeats, scientists can understand the conditions that stress animals, and how much of each stress they support until reaching a critical condition.
+Scientists use this parameter to understand the conditions that stress animals, and how much of each stress they can tolerate before reaching a critical condition.
 This information is latter used to predict how different species will respond to environmental changes, such as global warming or ocean acidification.

 Commercial devices such as Picoscope convert the analogical signal coming from the animal and convert it to a digital form that can be saved in text files and analyzed.
-Well, after an experiment like this is done, a researcher may end up with dozens hours of recordings per individual, and dozens of individuals.
+After an experiment like this is done, a researcher may end up with dozens hours of recordings per individual, and dozens of individuals.

 *Example of the data structure derived from an oscilloscope with two channels (simultaneous recordings of two sensors):*